TwilCynder/kuribrawl/doc/modding.md

     - Air Friction (deceleration/backwards acceleration applied when airborne)
     - Landing duration (duration of the landing state.
 Leave to 0 to set it to the duration of the lading animation)
     - Shield Startup : number of frames between the frame you press Guard and the frame your shield appears.
     - Shield Endlag : number of frames between the frame you release Guard (and your shield disappears) and the frame you can act again.

+It is important to note that for every value indicating a duration, two special values can be used :
+    - 1 : indicates that the default duration should be used 0 : indicates that the duration of the animation should be used

 After the first 2 lines, all lines indicate facultative info, and can be included in any order.

 - `〔m<id> | m:<move name>〕[l<land lag>]`